 - Also be sure to check out my adorable Holly Golightly sleep mask costume and Holly Golightly black dress costume ideas.

 - Explore the best books about Audrey Hepburn.

-- I would also recommend Truman Capote’s other works to you.
+- I also recommend Truman Capote’s other works to you.
 I especially love A Christmas Memory, which is super short and likewise unforgettable, and a story you will re-read every December.